 Bonduel Middle School is planned, organized, and staffed to provide an excellent learning environment for early adolescents.
 We strive to create an atmosphere that bridges the gap from the self-contained classrooms of the elementary model to the fuller independence of high school.
-We try to encourage the development of positive values and attitudes about peers and society in addition to providing the highest levels of student learning.
+We try to encourage the development of positive values and attitudes about peers and our community in addition to providing the highest levels of student learning.

 You will find a broad curriculum that provides a host of experiences in core academic areas, related arts, exploratory arts, and physical education.
-We strive to build strong bonds between students and staff to help them through these years of tremendous growth.
+As a middle school staff, we provide opportunities to explore many interests and strive to build strong connections with students, guiding them through these years of tremendous growth.

-We place a high value on helping students assume more responsibility for their education during the years at Bonduel Middle School.
-This handbook is designed to be an informative guide for students and parents regarding the policies and procedures of your school.
+We highly value using data to inform our decisions as we continue working to improve student learning.
+And we encourage and support students as they assume more responsibility for their education during the years at Bonduel Middle School.
+This handbook is designed to be an informative guide for students and parents regarding our learning community's policies and procedures.
 We strongly encourage students and parents to review this handbook prior to signing the Signature Form.
 If you have any questions or concerns, please visit the Middle School/High School office or call us at 715-758-4850.